lgeek/gnu-linux-on-acer-chromebook-13/readme.md

         60367839          32          Sec GPT table
         60367871           1          Sec GPT header

-The exact number of sectors available equals the start of the secondary table minus the size of this first partition minus the size of the primary table.
+The exact number of sectors available equals the start of the secondary table minus the size of the first partition minus the size of the primary table.
 In this example it is: 60367839 - 32768 - 34 = 60335037.

 You may now use this figure to create the rootfs partition: